pelin1337/ai-agent/README.md

 }
 ```

-The batch*id can be used to track the process via `/status/{batch_id}` endpoint.
-For each page, the process will create corp*{page}.json files, which hold the corporate data.
+The `batch_id` can be used to track the process via `/status/{batch_id}` endpoint.
+For each page, the process will create corp\*{page}.json files, which hold the corporate data.
 This data is retrieved under agent/data for further use.

+### Asyncio Alternative Solution

+The solution can be found under the folder `asyncio_alternative`.
+Can simply run with `python main.py`.
+Working with asyncio is simple, you can define the async workflows yourself + saves from Celery overhead.
+It took 4-5 seconds including file write.

 ## Phase 5 - LangGraph AI Agent

 ### Preprocessing

-Gathering of the files and modifications to data structure can be found in `preprocessing.py`
+Gathering of the files and modifications to data structure can be found in `preprocessing.py`.

-### User queries
+### User Queries

 I've used Gemini 1.5 Flash model to process user queries.
 Queries are processed in such a way that: